 Inside the CMoy design includes, Panasonic AM Series electrolytic capacitors, metal film resistors and WIMA film capacitors.
 All of which are specific components chosen for audio applications, and certainly will make a impact on the fidelity of the AskewLabs design.
 Additionally expert thought has gone into the power supply configuration of the PCB board layout.
 This has been achieved by using a solid ground plane to separate the power and signal tracks from each other.
 The result is minimal interference and crosstalk between the two signals.
 The over all design is astonishingly well laid out, with the PCB board taking up the smallest footprint possible with no apparent compromises to the audio quality.
 The PCB board is held in place by resting on grooves cut into each side of the metal housing, and can be easily removed for maintenance.
 This method of securing the PCB board holds the electronics securely while the device is in transit.

 To judge the performance capabilities of this CMoy amp design standard components were used alongside some serious audiophile technology.
-They include: iPhone 5s, iPhone 4s, iPod Classic (5th Generation), MacBook Air (2013) and Pro (2011) outputs, Google Nexus 7, Audient iD22, ARCAM irDAC, Benchmark Media DAC1, Lynx Hilo, Chord Electronics Hugo DAC/AMP, Apple Ear Pods, Grado SR80’s, Musical Fidelity EB-
+They include: iPhone 5s, iPhone 4s, iPod Classic (5th Generation), MacBook Air (2013) and Pro (2011) outputs, Google Nexus 7, Audient iD22, ARCAM irDAC, Benchmark Media DAC1, Lynx Hilo, Chord Electronics Hugo DAC/AMP, Apple Ear Pods, Grado SR80’s, Musical Fidelity EB-50’s, Grado SR325e’s, Beyerdynamic T90’s, and Noble Audio FR’s.

 A common problem for people using their phone, iPod, or MP3 player is that these devices do not power the headphones you have chosen sufficiently.
 This can cause issues with frequency response at low levels, as well as having to drive the onboard amp chip of the device to the maximum, causing a high battery drain on the device.
 When we tested the AskewLabs Headphone Amp, we used varying impedance headphones, all of which performed exquisitely when coupled with headphone amp.
 Low end response was greatly improved when using the AskewLabs Headphone Amp.
 The bass frequencies were not boosted for a ‘happy EQ’ effect, but instead where shaped accurately which resulted in a more accurate and detail bottom end.
 This aptitude for not colouring or grossly boosting frequencies continues across the spectrum for the headphone amp.
 The mid range feels smooth and low mids especially feel transient and punchy, with snare hits having that full popping sound that can really drive a track along.
 The high end can sometimes sound forced and over loaded with some lower priced headphone amps, however this is not the case at all with the AskewLabs amplifier.
-The high-
+The high-end in fact sounds bright and full, and is the most obvious improvement when A-B’ing between your device with and without the AskewLabs Headphone Amp.
+It has to be said that the Askew Labs CMoy sonic characteristics can be considered as pristine and critical which feels could be further described as being ‘reference quality’.

 Whilst enjoying the quality of the output of the CMoy Portable Headphone Amplifier, I could not detect any audible noise introduced into the audio signal what so ever.
 Even at high gain listening the audio noise floor was not raised to disturb the quality of the audio.
 All these improvements are subtle, but when collated together gives an audio performance that out ways its astonishingly low price.